-- 8.23 The local highway authority have asked to show that the car parking area can accommodate the car so that it can turn and leave in a forward gear.
-I consider that as Baldock Way is not a busy thoroughfare and that reversing a car onto Baldock Way would not have serious safety implications for the highway. - 8.24 I concur with the highway authority on that the visibility splay should be shown as motor vehicles entering and exiting the site will need to drive over a public footpath which could lead to safety concerns.
-I feel that with the visibility splay shown this could mitigate some concern to the fact that the driver can see any pedestrians and other road users. - 8.25 The local highway authority has also suggested informatives to inform the applicant on works to the highway would need highway's consent. - 8.26 In my opinion the proposal is compliant with East of England Plan (2008) policy T1 and Cambridge Local Plan (2006) policy 8/2.
+- 8.23 The local highway authority has asked that it is shown that the car parking area can accommodate the car so that it can turn and leave in a forward gear.
+A tracking diagram will be sought. - 8.24 Visibility splays are shown and a condition can require their retention. - 8.25 The local highway authority has also suggested informatives to inform the applicant on works to the highway would need highway's consent. - 8.26 In my opinion the proposal is compliant with East of England Plan (2008) policy T1 and Cambridge Local Plan (2006) policy 8/2.